Amalienburg

 Adjacent to the Blue Cabinet, possibly originally an armoury

 The Rest Room of the Empress is resplendent in yellow and gold.
-The rich furnishings and fabrics are carried through to the wall carvings, artwork, fireplace and even the parquet flooring.
+The wall carvings, artwork, fireplace and even the parquet flooring carry rich furnishings and fabrics.

 Rest room, bedroom of the Empress